up9inc/harnic/README.md

 - Add contextual context-wrap (*Hard*)
 - Add request postData
 - Handle soft diffs missing or added as soft (*Under question*)
-- Http tx scores to 0.5/0.5
-- Add score of entry and body to UI